danhahn/html-class/contents/lessons/lesson-1/editors.md

   Introduction: index.html
   Editors: editors.html
   HTML Template: template.html
-  Block-Level: block-level.html
-  Inline: inline.html
+  Block Elements: block.html
   Classwork: classwork.html
   Homework: homework.html
 ---

 When you are writing HTML you can use a simple text editor to write your HTML but this can be a git of a frustrating experience because it will not show any errors.

 Below are some options for better HTML editors.
-In class we will be using **Sublime Text**.
+In class we will be using **Atom**.

 ## [Atom](http://atom.io/)